MikheilKvizhinadze2001/Genetic_Algorithm/README.md

 ## Features

 - **Genetic Algorithm**: The project uses a genetic algorithm to find solutions to the job shop scheduling problem.
-The algorithm uses tournament selection, one-point crossover, elitism and sorting.
+The algorithm uses tournament selection, one-point crossover and elitism.
+Details can be found in the relevant files.

 - **Elitism**: The algorithm implements elitism to ensure that the best solutions are preserved across generations.

 - **Early Stopping**: The algorithm stops early if there is no significant improvement in the average fitness for a certain number of generations.
-  Specifically, if, after 70 iterations, result is not improved by 0.5%, than the algorithm stops.
+  Specifically, if, after 70 iterations, the result is not improved by at least 0.5%, the algorithm stops.

 ## Results
-Part 2 uses random seed to see how the algorithm performs on differn values, so multiple runs will result in different results, but overall improvement in fitness before reaching convergence is ~10%.
+Part 2 uses random seed to see how the algorithm performs on differn values, so each run will result in different output, but overall improvement in fitness before reaching convergence is ~10%.

 ## Conclusion for part 2